 Pine Cone Fire Starters

-For people who have wood burning fire places or wood stoves, they could use these year around.
+People who have wood-burning fireplaces or wood stoves could use these year round.

 I had some pine cones left over from the holidays hanging out in my basement and thought I’d whip up a batch of these this weekend.
 So fast to make and easy.
 You know how I like easy.